oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > For example, the public part of the OpenPGP key could be placed in a directory `openpgp` adjacent to the `provider-metadata.json`.

+The OpenPGP key SHOULD have a strength that is considered secure.

+> Guidance on OpenPGP key strength can be retrieved from technical guidelines of competent authorities.

 ### 7.1.21 Requirement 21: List of CSAF providers

 The file `aggregator.json` MUST be present and valid according to the JSON schema [CSAF aggregator](https://docs.oasis-open.org/csaf/csaf/v2.0/aggregator_json_schema.json).
 It MUST not be stored adjacent to a `provider-metadata.json`.